The Russ Marvel Scholarship Celebration took place at 5:00pm

 Dr. P.D.L.
 Nayak Scholarship – Dr. P.D.L.
 Nayak is offering a $1000 scholarship to an Effingham High School senior going on to further his or her education in any field of study.

-Effingham JFL Scholarship – The Effingham JFL is sponsoring a $500 scholarship to an EHS senior who wishes to continue his or her education.
-Applicants must have participated in JFL football or cheerleading for at least 2 years and also participated in the high school program.
+Effingham JFL Scholarship – The Effingham JFL is sponsoring two $500 scholarships to an EHS senior who wishes to continue his or her education.
+One applicants must have participated in JFL football and one applicant must have participated in cheerleading for at least 2 years and also participated in the high school program.

-J & J Ventures Gaming, LLC Scholarship – J & J Ventures Gaming LLC is offering a $1000 scholarship to an Effingham High School senior who will attend an Illinois school to further his or her education in a business field of study.
-The successful applicant will be active in extra-curricular activities, perform well academically, and be generally a well-rounded individual.
+J & J Ventures Gaming, LLC Scholarship – J & J Ventures Gaming LLC is offering a $1000 scholarship to an Effingham High School senior who will attend an Illinois school to further his or her education in a business field.
+The successful applicant will be active in extra-curricular activities, strong academically, and be a well-rounded individual.

 Jack Klosterman Memorial Scholarship –The family of Jack Klosterman is offering a $500 scholarship with preference given to EHS graduates who have played football.
 Growing up, Jack was an outstanding athlete in both basketball and football.
 He translated his love of sports into an outstanding coaching career.
 Jack was the EHS football coach from 1956, until his retirement in 1980.
 His overall coaching record was 198-63-8 in thirty-one years, including 9 conference titles, 6 undefeated seasons, and 2 playoff appearances.
 He twice was named Coach of the Year by the Decatur Herald and Review, inducted into the Illinois High School Football Coaches Hall of Fame, and honored with the naming of EHS’s football field, as Klosterman Field.